rainlizard/ComfyUI-Raffle/readme.md

 - **exclude_tag_categories**: Exclude entire categories of tags (e.g., "clothes_and_accessories", "standard_physical_descriptors") from the final output

 ## Node Outputs
-- **Filtered tags**: The final list of tags ready to use in your prompt
+- **Raffled output**: The final list of tags ready to use in your prompt
 - **Unfiltered tags**: The complete original taglist before filtering (for debugging)
 - **Debug info**: Information about the selection process, including available taglist count